lperez31/mfext/README.md

 ## 1. What is MFEXT ?

-This is a "dependencies package" ridiculously easy to install which adds plenty of recent softwares to a Linux distribution, especially for scientific and meteorology domain, but not only!
+**MFEXT** is a "dependencies package" ridiculously easy to install which adds plenty of recent softwares to a Linux distribution, especially for scientific and meteorology domain, but not only!

-**MFEXT** is safe, multi-environment and it supports several languages (python, nodejs, java, lua...).
-With **MFEXT** you can run several micro-services on the same machine, each micro-service running in its own environment, with its own stack of dependancies.
+**MFEXT** is safe, multi-environment, it supports several languages (python, nodejs, java, lua...) and many libraries.
+With **MFEXT** you can run several micro-services on the same machine, each micro-service running in its own environment, with its own stack of dependencies.

 In 5 seconds, here is how **MFEXT** works: